wxwilcke/gladoss/README.md

     - procedures to publish (and optionaly translate) the validation report

 In addition, a procedure has to be written that creates one on more connections, one per endpoint.
 If necessary, an initialisation and clean-up hook can also be used that will run before and after establishing the connection, and a context dictionary can be used to share data between procedures.

+4) Set the environment variable `GLADOSS_ADAPTOR_DIRECTORY` to point to the directory that contains your adaptors, and tell GLADoSS to use your custom adaptor:

+    env GLADOSS_ADAPTOR_DIRECTORY=./adaptors/ ../pythonenv/bin/python -m gladoss -v custom_adaptor

 ---